United States Solar PV Panel System Payback Calculator

 - Return On Investment (ROI) can be worked out by adding the Initial Outlay (including cumulative interest paid on it to negate the interest charged) to the Net Benefit chart line.

 Disclaimer: This free to use calculator is provided as is.
-While we have endeavoured to make this calculator as accurate as possible we take no responsibility for accuracy of the assumptions, data or advice it provides.
+While we have endeavoured to make this calculator as accurate as possible we take no responsibility for the accuracy of the assumptions, data or advice it provides.
 This calculator should be cross checked with other information and should not be used as the sole means in making your purchasing decisions.